ITfoxtec/FoxIDs/docs/auth-method-howto-oidc-identityserver.md

         }
     };

-*Code from the `IdentityServerOidcOpSample` [sample configuration]( https://github.com/ITfoxtec/Foxids.Samples/blob/master/src/IdentityServerOidcOpSample/Config.cs).*
+*Code from the `IdentityServerOidcOpSample` [sample configuration]( https://github.com/ITfoxtec/FoxIDs.Samples/blob/master/src/IdentityServerOidcOpSample/Config.cs).*

-**3 - Go back to the Foxids authentication method client in [Foxids Control Client](control.md#foxids-control-client)**
+**3 - Go back to the FoxIDs authentication method client in [FoxIDs Control Client](control.md#foxids-control-client)**

  1. Add the IdentityServer's authority
  2. Add the profile and email scopes (possible other or more scopes)